Subnet

 Real implementations:

-Avalanche Subnets: WAGMI Subnet (gaming), Core Subnet (e-commerce), others.
+Avalanche Subnets: WAGMI Subnet (gaming), Core Subnet (e-commerce), and others.

-Polkadot Parachains: Similar concept to subnets (parachains share security).
+Polkadot Parachains: Similar concept to subnets, where parachains share security.

-Cosmos Zones: Independent blockchains sharing security through Hub.
+Cosmos Zones: Independent blockchains sharing security through the Hub.

-Optimism Chains: L2 chains building on Optimism stack.
+Optimism Chains: Layer 2 chains building on the Optimism stack.

 Subnet Benefits